sirrobzeroone/DungeonSoup/README.txt

 version Broth Soup edition to show its in my mind minimal coverage of common mods and textures but usable and hopefully tasty :).

+Please feel free to use any of the textures in this texture package as placeholders for any mods your creating.
+I know some people (myself included) feel badly when using textures from a released texture pack even if they are cc0 - so use these how ever you like for your own mods to save time and effort during development of your mod, down scaling from 32 to 16 is far easier as well.

 There is some slight sylistic conflicts and you'll find some textures better than others (lack of skill/inspiration).
 There are several I want to rework but at the moment my focus is getting a high coverage of mods with similar look/feel.
 I am no